“They Will Kill You”: BC Republicans Speaker Urges Audience To Be Willing To Die for Conservative Beliefs

 “We urgently need the people in this room, specifically the men, to come to D.C. and get involved in governing, forcefully saying, ‘No, this is not the direction my country will go,’” he said.

-Although the event was public and held on University property, an attendee barred a Heights photographer from taking photos of the talk.
+Although the event was public and held on University property, an attendee barred a Heights photographer from taking photos for the duration of the talk.